UnitedHealthcare Logo

 The main element of the logo is a stylized image resembling:

 • The shield symbolizes the company’s main mission: protecting the health of the country’s citizens.
-This image implies protection from accidents and illness, support during operations, overseas travel, and workplace accidents.
+This image implies protection against accidents and illness, support during operations and overseas travel, and protection against workplace accidents.

-The shield is tilted two-thirds to the left as if the name that follows it creates armor against adversity.
+The shield is tilted two-thirds to the left, as if the name that follows it serves as armor against adversity.
 The key feature of the image is its three-dimensional elements.
 It gives the impression that the emblem has three enlarged shields stitched together.
 The front, the smallest part, is blue.
 The side parts are white with gray edges.

 The layers symbolize: